ibelar/atk4-wp/readme.md

 WordPress components are added to your plugin via configuration file, each component having it's own configuration:

 * Panels uses config-panel.php file;
-..* Panel are WordPress admin page accessible via admin menu and sub-menu;
+  * Panel are WordPress admin page accessible via admin menu and sub-menu;
-..* Example of [Panel configuration](https://github.com/ibelar/atk4wp-sample/blob/master/config-panel.php) from the sample plugin;
+  * Example of a [Panel configuration](https://github.com/ibelar/atk4wp-sample/blob/master/config-panel.php) from the sample plugin;
 * Meta boxes uses config-metabox.php file;
-..* Example of [Meta boxes configuration](https://github.com/ibelar/atk4wp-sample/blob/master/config-metabox.php) from the sample plugin;
+  * Example of a [Meta boxes configuration](https://github.com/ibelar/atk4wp-sample/blob/master/config-metabox.php) from the sample plugin;
 * Widgets uses config-widget.php file;
-..* Example of [Widget configuration](https://github.com/ibelar/atk4wp-sample/blob/master/config-widget.php) from the sample plugin;
+  * Example of a [Widget configuration](https://github.com/ibelar/atk4wp-sample/blob/master/config-widget.php) from the sample plugin;
 * Shortcodes uses config-shortcode.php file;
-..* Example of [Shortcode configuration](https://github.com/ibelar/atk4wp-sample/blob/master/config-shortcode.php) from the sample plugin;
+  * Example of a [Shortcode configuration](https://github.com/ibelar/atk4wp-sample/blob/master/config-shortcode.php) from the sample plugin;

 Adding a component to your plugin usually require to add the component definition via the component configuration options.
 The component options are required by WordPress to build the component itself inside WordPress but also define the Agile Toolkit view class needed to display the component, via the 'uses' option.